The 30 Worst Logo Re-Designs of All Time

 Since 1967, Pizza Hut's logo had been variations on the same theme: the brand's name, and a little red roof over its head.
 However, in 2014, the brand decided to switch things up with this ill-advised logo, which kind of looks like it's been sloppily written in pizza sauce.

 Reebok's vector logo, a mark often emblazoned on the brand's athletic attire, got replaced with this generic-looking triangle in 2014 after 28 years.
 It's no wonder that retro-inspired shoes bearing the original market are so popular online right now.
-And if you're in the market for some great shoes, consider these 7 All-Occasion Shoes You Can Wear with Anything.

 The Marriott hotel chain's logo got a serious downgrade in 2013, when it unveiled this swoopy M, which hooked more like an H to countless customers.
 Oh, and speaking of hotels: Don't miss these 20 Shocking Facts You Never Knew About Your Hotel Room.